kwasielewska/PerQoDA/README.md

 - Run the tool -> python3 perqoda.py

 ### Jupyter

-Folder with Jupyter scripts
+Folder with Jupyter scripts: jupyter

+Items:
+- PerQoDA.ipynb - core code
+- Examples: Example of dataset quality assessment with PerQoDA and the sample of the inSDN dataset

 #### Instalation
+- Install Weles:
+1. Unpack Weles.zip on local disk
+2. Install the Weles from local folder, for example: pip install -e D:\weles-master
+3. In Jupyter Notebook, execute the following commands: import sys sys.path.append('D:\weles-master') and check that the path has been added to the PATH print(sys.path)
-- Install modules ...
+- Install modules localed in the notebook
-- For Weles ...

 #### How to run
-- Prepare your dataset (feature dataset)
+- Load your dataset (feature dataset)
-- Edit second cell ...
+- Select classifiers and performance metric
+- Set the number of permutations and define the permutation policy (percentages of labels)
 - Run notebook

 ## Papers

-Camacho, J., Wasielewska, K., Dataset Quality Assessment in Autonomous Networks with Permutation Testing.
-7th IEEE/IFIP International Workshop on Analytics for Network and Service Management (AnNet), Budapest, 2022.
+Camacho, J., Wasielewska, K., Dataset Quality Assessment in Autonomous Networks with Permutation Testing, IEEE/IFIP Network Operations and Management Symposium (NOMS), 2022, pp. 1-4, doi: 10.1109/NOMS54207.2022.9789767.

-Katarzyna Wasielewska, Dominik SoukupDominik Soukup, Tomáš Čejka, Jose Camacho.
-Dataset Quality Assessment with Permutation Testing Showcased on Network Traffic Datasets [TechRxiv' 22](https://www.techrxiv.org/articles/preprint/Dataset_Quality_Assessment_with_Permutation_Testing_Showcased_on_Network_Traffic_Datasets/20145539)
+Wasielewska K., Soukup D., Čejka T., Camacho J., Dataset Quality Assessment with Permutation Testing Showcased on Network Traffic Datasets [TechRxiv' 22](https://www.techrxiv.org/articles/preprint/Dataset_Quality_Assessment_with_Permutation_Testing_Showcased_on_Network_Traffic_Datasets/20145539)

 ## More info

 We used the Weles tool published at https://github.com/w4k2/weles.
-Data shuffling requires a slight modification of the original code by adding a protocol that supports shuffling methods ('python' folder).
+Data shuffling requires a slight modification of the original code by adding a protocol that supports shuffling methods (look at the 'python' folder).

 ## Copyright Note

 Copyright (C) 2022  Universidad de Granada
+Copyright (C) 2022  José Camacho
+Copyright (C) 2022  Katarzyna Wasielewska

-Copyright (C) 2022  ??
+Copyright (C) 2022  Dominik Soukup

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.